 The Committee awarded an amount equal to the interim incentive payment calculated under the plan, without adjustment, to each named executive officer for 2017 after determining that the performance of each of the officers met expectations for the year.
 Those determinations for the Chairman of the Board and the Chief Executive Officer were based on the performance evaluation of the Chief Executive Officer conducted by the Board under the guidance of the Governance Committee, on the extent of the Company's achievement of its financial, operational and strategic goals for 2017 and on the Board's interaction on a regular basis with both officers.
-The determination for the other named executive officers was based primarily on evaluations and recommendations made by the Chief Executive Officer, as well as on the Board's interaction with the other named executive officers in their areas of responsibility.
+The determination for the other named executive officers was based primarily on evaluations and recommendations made by the Chief Executive Officer, as well as on the Board's interaction with the other named executive officers during the previous year in relation to matters in their areas of responsibility.